FairwindsOps/pentagon/CONTRIBUTING.md

 get things working in your environment.
-There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.
+There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things. o

+## Setting up your development environment

+1. Clone this repo and cd into it
+    ```
+    git clone git@github.com:reactiveops/pentagon.git
+    cd pentagon
+    ```
+2. Create a virtual environment and source it.
+You need to source everytime you want to develop pentagon.
+    ```
+    virtualenv venv
+    source venv/bin/activate
+    ```
+3. Finally, do `pip install -e . ` to install pentagon into the venv.
+The `-e` means that it will take any of your file changes into account.

 ## Getting Started